Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Implementing MUX from LUT6

-Let’s step forth with an easy example which depicts the schematic of a MUX obtained from Vivado tool.
-A single LUT6 contains 6 input pins and a output pin, which can be used to implement a 4:1 MUX (where 4 inputs + 2 select lines = 6 inputs).
+Let’s step forth with an easy example that depicts the schematic of a MUX obtained from Vivado tool.
+A single LUT6 contains 6 input pins and an output pin, which can be used to implement a 4:1 MUX (where 4 inputs + 2 select lines = 6 inputs).

-Then the Schematic would look like as depicted by below illustration.
+Then the Schematic would look as depicted by the below illustration.

 Calculating LUTs

-We have seen if the MUX input is 4 bit then it can be implemented using a single LUT6, but what happens if input contains more than 4 bits.
-This will be implemented in different logic levels levels.
+We have seen if the MUX input is 4 bits then it can be implemented using a single LUT6, but what happens if the input contains more than 4 bits?
+This will be implemented in different logic level levels.

-if N is not divisible by 4 then we will take smallest integer value of (N/4).
+if N is not divisible by 4 then we will take the smallest integer value of (N/4).

 Total required LUTs = 32+8+2+1 = 43.